-Summary: This article talks about why disks become uninitialized, how to recover lost data from uninitialized disks with iBoysoft Data Recovery for Mac and format uninitialized disks on Mac with easy steps.
+Summary: This post talks about how to fix uninitialized disks and the reasons behind the problem.
+It also provides a tutorial to recover lost data from uninitialized disks on Mac with iBoysoft Data Recovery for Mac.

 When plugging in a disk to your Mac, you may find it showing up as uninitialized in Disk Utility, and can't be mounted at all.
 This problem usually happens to external hard drives, which are used to extend the computer's capacity or to make backup of important files.
 Once the disk becomes uninitialized on Mac, you will have no access to tons of data stored on it.